ozdemre/RoboND-Pick-and-Place/README.md

 ```
 This will initialize Moveit, Rviz and Gazebo ready for Pick and Place operation.

-6. Open another terminal and run the IK_server.py
+6. Open another terminal, source it and run the IK_server.py
 ```bash
 $ cd ~/catkin_ws/src/RoboND-Kinematics-Project/kuka_arm/scripts
 $ rosrun kuka_arm IK_server.py